-Our Frail Care Unit was founded in 1985, and expanded in 2005 in order to provide 24-hour, first-class care facilities for up to 63 frail residents.
-We cater for those either physically or mentally as well as respite care.
+Our Frail Care Unit was founded in 1985, and expanded in 2005 in order to provide 24-hour, first-class care facilities for up to 60 residents who require specialised care.
+We cater for those either in need of physical, mental and respite care.

-Frail Care is to be considered when an elderly person is no longer capable of performing daily living activities such as eating, moving about and taking care of their personal hygiene.
+Frail Care is to be considered when an elderly person is no longer capable of performing activities of daily living such as eating, moving about and taking care of their personal hygiene.
 Such an individual is in need of 24-hour care.

 On admission to the Frail Care unit, all medication is to be handed to the Sister-on-duty, immediately.
 No resident in the Care Unit, or family member of the resident, is allowed to control or administer his or her own medicine.